4 top tips to help you sail through your year-end appraisal

 Once you have assessed your work, you then need to evaluate yourself.
 Why not give yourself a score for each of your targets, and explain how you arrived at that figure.
 If your company uses a similar grading system, you can compare your scores with the ones your manager has given you.

 You should aim to draw up a list of your strengths and weaknesses.
 As well as your skills, this should also feature your technical expertise and your conduct.
-Again, be as objective as possible so you can identify areas in which you need to improve and in which you feel the company isn’t getting the most out of you.
+Be as objective as possible.
+Identify areas in which you need to improve, but also those where you feel the company isn’t getting the most out of you.
 Anticipate what your boss might say and be honest.
 The aim is to have a constructive dialogue.
 The appraisal is a chance for you to identify opportunities for training so you can boost your credentials in a particular aspect of your job.

 Show your boss that you are ambitious and want to improve your performance next year.